Labour Apparatchiks Associated With Bute Energy Arrested In China Spy Probe

 ANALYSIS

-U + I and/or Development Securities planned three wind farms of a size so that even if the local planning committees voted against them then their bacon could be saved by the Planning Inspectorate or, as a last resort, the ‘Welsh Government’.
+U and I and/or Development Securities planned three wind farms of a size so that even if the local planning committees voted against them then their bacon could be saved by the Planning Inspectorate or, as a last resort, the ‘Welsh Government’.

 To help them carry through this plan they employed Mark Cummings, useful for his expertise in dealing with devolved administrations.
 Cummings then needed someone who was a Labour insider, so he recruited Anna McMorrin.